Women Waive Right To Anonymity And Urge Others Not To Suffer In Silence

 “The women have shown incredible courage to now want to speak out on their experiences.
 Nothing can change what they have endured, but we hope these settlements will go some way to ensuring they can access the specialist support services they require.

 “Time catches up with perpetrators of such abuse.
 No matter how long ago, it is important people don’t feel alone and report what happened.
 There has been a huge sea change in how such issues are now handled and people can rest assured that authorities will always handle their cases in the most sensitive manner.”
-Tom Fletcher - Associate Solicitor
+Tom Fletcher - Senior Associate

 After leaving Moorfields in the 1980s, Wilson worked at Queensferry Children’s Home, also in Derby.
 Allegations of sexual abuse emerged in the 1990s with Derbyshire County Council paying him £5,000 to leave.